-Volpara describes itself as a ‘MedTech Software as a Software’ company that was founded in 2009 on research conducted at Oxford University.
+Volpara describes itself as a ‘MedTech Software as a Service’ company that was founded in 2009 on research conducted at Oxford University.
 Its software is used for screening clinics to provide feedback on breast density, compression, dose and quality.
 Its VolparaEnterprise business provides role-specific dashboards and wide-ranging benchmarking analytics to help clinics manage their business more efficiently.

 Volpara’s March 2019 Quarter

 Volpara reported that annual recurring revenue (ARR) at the end of its FY19 fourth quarter had reached NZ$6.63 million, which was 86% higher compared to a year ago.